awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

       AND (is_tables.ENGINE = 'InnoDB' AND syscolumns.MTYPE = 6);
 ```

-## Minor Version Upgrades for MySQL<a name="USER_UpgradeDBInstance.MySQL.Minor"></a>

-Minor version upgrades only occur automatically if a minor upgrade replaces an unsafe version, such as a minor upgrade that contains bug fixes for a previous version\.
-In all other cases, you must modify the DB instance manually to perform a minor version upgrade\.

-We don’t automatically upgrade an Amazon RDS DB instance until we post an announcement to the forums announcement page and send a customer e\-mail notification\.
-Even though upgrades take place during the instance maintenance window, we still schedule them at specific times through the year\.
-We schedule them so you can plan around them, because downtime is required to upgrade a DB engine version, even for Multi\-AZ instances\.

 ## Testing an Upgrade<a name="USER_UpgradeDBInstance.MySQL.UpgradeTesting"></a>

 Before you perform a major version upgrade on your DB instance, you should thoroughly test your database, and all applications that access the database, for compatibility with the new version\.
 We recommend that you use the following procedure\.